videolan/x265/doc/reST/cli.rst

 	Provides minimal quality degradation at good performance gains for non-zero modes.
 	:option:`--rskip mode 0` means disabled.
 Default: 1, disabled when :option:`--tune grain` is used.
-	This is a integer value representing the edge-density percentage within the CU.
-Internally normalized to a number between 0.0 to 1.0 in x265.
-	Recommended low thresholds for slow encodes and high for fast encodes.

 .. option:: --rskip-edge-threshold <0..100>

 	Denotes the minimum expected edge-density percentage within the CU, below which the recursion is skipped.
+	Internally normalized to decimal value in x265 library.
+Recommended low thresholds for slow encodes and high for fast encodes.
 Default: 5, requires :option:`--rskip mode 2` to be enabled.

 .. option:: --splitrd-skip, --no-splitrd-skip